millerlaboratory/ru_bed/README.md

         -n prefix for named files

-The long form of flags are also not available in the shell script (use -c, not --controls).
+The long form of flags are also not available in the shell script (use `-c``, not `--controls`).

+## Requirements

+- R version 4.3.2
+- R-dplyr
+- R-plyr
+- R-optparse

+If not using the supplied filtered ensembl file, you will also need `BiomArt` (`bioconductor-biomart`).

+If running on McClintock, all required libraries are included in the module `Rtools/1.0`.
+This module is automatically loaded as part of the shell wrapper script.

+Otherwise make a conda environment using the .yaml file included here in `/resources`.